padogrid/bundle-none-tutorial-padogrid/09-grafana-hazelcast.md

 ---

-# 9. Install and run Prometheus and Grafana
+# 9. Install and Run Prometheus and Grafana

 PadoGrid supports Prometheus and Grafana for monitoring JMX metrics in real time.
 You can install them by running `install_padogrid` as follows.